ccmucdenver/ccm-docs/docs/clusters_guide.md

 ### Old software versions

-Sometimes, you may need a specific version of some software package from few years ago.
+Sometimes, you may need a specific version of some software package from a few years ago.
 We'll try.
 If the software version is not too much in the past, we may be able to install the software in a module or in a singularity container.
-However, installing an older or a more complicated package may require recreating an entire software ecosystem at a certain point in computer history years ago, which would be overwhelming or impossible.
+However, installing an older or a more complicated package may require recreating an entire software ecosystem at a certain point in computer history, which can be overwhelming or impossible when old versions of dependencies are hard to find or just no longer available.

 ## Installing your own software packages